bychen9/eQTL_colocalizer/README.md

 # eQTL_colocalizer

 This repository contains the code needed to generate dependency files and run the eQTL colocalizer pipeline.
-Given a GWAS signal of your choosing this pipeline will run COLOC on your signal and all the GTEx v8 single-tissue eQTLs.
+Given a GWAS signal of your choosing, this pipeline will run COLOC on your signal and all the GTEx v8 single-tissue eQTLs.

 The version of this code used in Bellomo et al. (https://www.medrxiv.org/content/10.1101/2021.05.21.21257493v1) is in the Atherosclerosis_Multi_Trait_GWAS directory.